disapkid/Virus-Scanner/README.md

 # Virus-Scanner

 Virus-Scanner is a lightweight, cross-platform C++ project for detecting potentially malicious files based on signature scanning.
-Built using CMake, it includes support for unit testing and is structured for clean separation of core logic and interfaces.
+The project demonstrates **multithreaded programming** for parallel file scanning and includes a **custom DLL library** for reusable scanning logic.
+It is built using **CMake** and is compatible with Windows (Visual Studio), Linux, and macOS.

 ---

 ## 🔧 Features

+- Multithreaded scanning: files and directories are processed in parallel for better performance
+- Custom DLL library with reusable scanning functions
 - Scan individual files or whole directories
-- Use custom or built-in virus/malware signature definitions
 - Modular design: header files (`include/`), core logic (`app/`), tests (`tests/`)
-- Built with CMake for easy building on Windows, Linux, and macOS
+- Built with **CMake** for cross-platform building

 ---

 ## 📁 Project Structure

 ```
 Virus-Scanner/
 ├── app/ ← Core application logic